Trusted Platform Module: Overview

-Computer programs can use a TPM to authenticate hardware devices, since each TPM chip has a unique and secret Endorsement Key (EK) burned in as it is produced.
+Computer programs can use a TPM for the authentication of hardware devices, since each TPM chip has a unique and secret Endorsement Key (EK) burned in as it is produced.
 Security embedded in hardware provides more protection than a software-only solution.
 Its use is restricted in some countries.

 Uses

 Platform integrity

-The primary scope of TPM is to ensure the integrity of a platform.
-In this context, "integrity" means "behave as intended", and a "platform" is any computer device regardless of its operating system.
+The primary scope of TPM is to ensure the integrity of a platform during boot time.
+In this context, "integrity" means "behaves as intended", and a "platform" is any computer device regardless of its operating system.
 This is to ensure that the boot process starts from a trusted combination of hardware and software, and continues until the operating system has fully booted and applications are running.

 When TPM is used, the firmware and the operating system are responsible for ensuring integrity.

-For example, Unified Extensible Firmware Interface (UEFI) can use TPM to form a root of trust: The TPM contains several Platform Configuration Registers (PCRs) that allow secure storage and reporting of security-relevant metrics.
+For example, the Unified Extensible Firmware Interface (UEFI) can use TPM to form a root of trust: The TPM contains several Platform Configuration Registers (PCRs) that allow secure storage and reporting of security-relevant metrics.
 These metrics can be used to detect changes to previous configurations and decide how to proceed.
 Examples of such use can be found in Linux Unified Key Setup (LUKS), BitLocker and PrivateCore vCage memory encryption.
 (See below.)

 Another example of platform integrity via TPM is in the use of Microsoft Office 365 licensing and Outlook Exchange.

-An example of TPM use for platform integrity is the Trusted Execution Technology (TXT), which creates a chain of trust.
+Another example of TPM use for platform integrity is the Trusted Execution Technology (TXT), which creates a chain of trust.
 It could remotely attest that a computer is using the specified hardware and software.

 Disk encryption

-Full disk encryption utilities, such as dm-crypt and BitLocker, can use this technology to protect the keys used to encrypt the computer's storage devices and provide integrity authentication for a trusted boot pathway that includes firmware and boot sector.
+Full disk encryption utilities, such as dm-crypt, can use this technology to protect the keys used to encrypt the computer's storage devices and provide integrity authentication for a trusted boot pathway that includes firmware and the boot sector.

-Other uses and concerns

-Any application can use a TPM chip for: